-We recently completed our PM-611 device function study which assessed whether the autonomous location functionality of the ingestible devices designed for targeted drug delivery was impacted by a fed state as compared to a fasted state.
+We recently completed and announced during the quarter our PM-611 device function study which assessed whether the autonomous location functionality of the ingestible devices designed for targeted drug delivery was impacted by a fed state as compared to a fasted state.
 The study demonstrated that all analyzed capsules indicated entry to the colon, activation, and deployment, regardless of fasted or fed schedule, with no failure modes observed in the analyzed devices.
 These study results suggest that the DDS capsule could be the first ingestible therapeutic delivery device that does not require fasting or other food restriction for use, which could be an important consideration for patients who need frequent dosing in chronic diseases like ulcerative colitis.

-We also recently announced topline results from our PM-602 device function study which assessed the safety and performance of the DDS device in active UC patients.
+We also recently presented at the American College of Gastroenterology annual meeting results from our PM-602 device function study which assessed the safety and performance of the DDS device in active UC patients.
 The study demonstrated that the device was well tolerated, and that the device performed as intended in active UC patients.
 In all seven patients, the device accurately identified entry into the colon, triggered release of a liquid payload, and achieved distribution across the entire colon.
 We are not aware of any other oral drug delivery technology that can accurately detect colon entry, especially in the environment of inflammation, blood and highly variable motility seen in active ulcerative colitis.

-During the quarter ended June 30, 2022, we submitted a Type C filing to the FDA asking for feedback on our proposed PGN-600 clinical development plan related to our targeted therapeutics platform.
-The FDA's recent response was constructive, and FDA generally agreed with the trial design and provided helpful feedback on the protocols.
+During the quarter ended June 30, 2022, we submitted a Type C filing to the FDA asking for feedback on our proposed PGN-600 (also known as BT-600) clinical development plan related to our targeted therapeutics platform.
+The FDA's recent response was constructive, and the FDA generally agreed with the trial design and provided helpful feedback on the protocols.
 The FDA also reviewed the proposed supporting data package and confirmed the need for animal toxicology data, which is planned for later this year.
 We expect these activities to allow us to file an IND during the first quarter of 2023 and we plan to begin our Phase 1 study thereafter.